 After Stanford’s student chapter of the Federalist Society announced Judge Duncan’s speaking appearance, more than 70 students emailed the group asking it to cancel the event or move it online, claiming Duncan has “proudly threatened healthcare and basic rights for marginalized communities.”

-FIRE wrote Stanford after a Fifth Circuit Judge Stuart Kyle Duncan attempted to speak at a Federalist Society-organized event at Stanford Law School when dozens of protesters heckled him, preventing him from finishing his remarks, and an administrator questioned the university's commitment to free speech.
+FIRE wrote Stanford after a Fifth Circuit Judge Stuart Kyle Duncan attempted to speak at a Federalist Society-organized event when dozens of protesters heckled him, preventing him from finishing his remarks.

 Students posted flyers critical of both Judge Duncan and the Federalist Society for inviting him.
 One flyer included images of all the students on the Federalist Society’s board, reading “You should be ashamed.”
 Another flyer criticized Judge Duncan, saying among other things that he has fought to “deny same-sex couples the right to marry” and to “deny reproductive healthcare.”
 Still another flyer listed a number of “dishonorable mentions” that Judge Duncan allegedly committed, including “deliberately misgendering” a defendant in court and trying to “strip [a] lesbian mother of parental rights,” among other allegations.